thekarampuri/DataQuery-AI-Assistant/README.md

 1. **Upload Data**
    - Click the upload area or drag and drop your CSV/Excel file
-   - Preview your data in the table view
+   - Preview your data in the table view with pagination
+   - Copy individual rows to clipboard
    ![Data Upload](screenshots/data-upload.png)

 2. **Query Your Data**
    - Type your question in the query box
-   - Or click the microphone icon to use voice input
+   - Use voice input with the microphone icon
+   - View conversation history
+   - Listen to responses with text-to-speech
    ![Query Interface](screenshots/data-analysis.png)

 3. **Visualize Results**
    - Select different chart types using the visualization controls
    - Choose specific columns to analyze
    - Toggle between dark and light modes
+   - View chart data in a grid layout
    ![Data Analysis](screenshots/data-analysis.png)

 4. **Export Results**
-   - Click the "Export PDF" button to save your analysis
+   - Export comprehensive PDF reports
+   - Copy SQL queries for database import
+   - Get Excel formula suggestions
-   - Use copy buttons to copy specific data rows
+   - Copy specific data rows
    ![Export Options](screenshots/export-options.png)

+5. **SQL Conversion**
+   - Generate SQL queries from your data
+   - Customize table names
+   - Copy generated SQL
+   - Open in online SQL compiler

 ## 🛠️ Technologies Used